 This joint proxy statement/prospectus and the documents incorporated by reference into this joint proxy statement/prospectus contain forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act.
 These forward-looking statements, which are based on current expectations, estimates and projections about the industry and markets in which AMB and ProLogis operate and beliefs of and assumptions made by AMB management and ProLogis management, involve uncertainties that could significantly affect the financial results of AMB or ProLogis or the combined company.
-Words such as "expects," mixincipates," rintends," "plans," "believes," "esseks," "estimates," variations of such words and similar expressions are intended to identify such forward-looking statements, which generally are not historical in nature.
+Words such as "expects," "anticipates," "intends," "plans," "believes," "seeks," "estimates," variations of such words and similar expressions are intended to identify such forward-looking statements, which generally are not historical in nature.
 Such forward-looking statements include, but are not limited to, statements about the benefits of the business combination transaction involving AMB and ProLogis, including future financial and operating results, the combined company's plans, objectives, expectations and intentions.
-All statements that address operating performance, events or developments that we expect or anticipate will occur in the future-including statements relating to rent and occupancy growth, development activity and changes in sales or contribution volume of developed properties, general conditions in the geographic areas where we operate and the availability of capital in existing or new property funds - are forward-looking statements.
+All statements that address operating performance, events or developments that we expect or anticipate will occur in the future - including statements relating to rent and occupancy growth, development activity and changes in sales or contribution volume of developed properties, general conditions in the geographic areas where we operate and the availability of capital in existing or new property funds - are forwardlooking statements.
 These statements are not guarantees of future performance and involve certain risks, uncertainties and assumptions that are difficult to predict.
-Although we believe the expectations reflected in any forward-looking statements are based on reasonable assumptions, we can give no assurance that our expectations will be attained and therefore, actual outcomes and results may differ materially from what is expressed or forecasted in such forward-looking stat
+Although we believe the expectations reflected in any forwardlooking statements are based on reasonable assumptions, we can give no assurance that our expectations will be attained and therefore, actual outcomes and results may differ materially from what is expressed or forecasted in such forward-looking statements.
+Some of the factors that may affect outcomes and results include, but are not limited to, those set forth under "Risk Factors" as well as the following:

-- · national, international, regional and local economic climates, - · changes in financial markets, interest rates and foreign currency exchange rates, - · increased or unanticipated competition for our properties, - · risks associated with acquisitions, - · maintenance of REIT status, - availability of financing and capital, - · changes in demand for developed properties, - risks associated with achieving expected revenue synergies or cost savings, - · risks associated with the ability to consummate the merger and the timing of the closing of the merger, and - those additional risks and factors discussed in reports filed with the Securities and Exchange Commission (which we refer to as the "SEC") by AMB and ProLogis from time to time, including those discussed under the heading "Risk Factors" in their respective most recently filed reports on Forms 10-K and 10-Q.
+- national, international, regional and local economic climates, - changes in financial markets, interest rates and foreign currency exchange rates, - increased or unanticipated competition for our properties, - risks associated with acquisitions, - maintenance of REIT status, - · availability of financing and capital, - changes in demand for developed properties, - risks associated with achieving expected revenue synergies or cost savings, - risks associated with the ability to consummate the merger and the timing of the closing of the merger, and - those additional risks and factors discussed in reports filed with the Securities and Exchange Commission (which we refer to as the "SEC") by AMB and ProLogis from time to time, including those discussed under the heading "Risk Factors" in their respective most recently filed reports on Forms 10-K and 10-Q.